jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.42 TangentialCurvature

-Calculates a tangential curvature raster from an input DEM.
+Calculates a tangential curvature raster from an input DEM..

 *Parameters*: